Homeomorphisms group of normed vector space: Conjugacy problems and the Koopman operator: Introduction

 \section{Introduction}

-In this article we consider the conjugacy problem in the homeormophsims group of a finite dimensional normed vector space $E$.
-It is out of the scope of the present work to review the problem of conjugacy in general, and the reader may consult for instance \cite{TOPOChaperon86, TOPOCong, TOPOkat,TOPOkotus82, TOPOIrwin, TOPOPalis, TOPOSmale} and references therein, to get a partial survey of the question from a dynamical point of view.
-The present work raises the problem of conjugacy in the group Hom($F$) constituted by homeomorphisms of a non-compact subset $F$ of $E$ and is intended to demonstrate how the conjugacy problem, in such a case, may be related to spectral properties of the associated Koopman operators.
-In this sense, this paper provides new insights on the relationships between the spectral theory of dynamical systems and the geometrical problem of conjugacy.
+In this article we consider the conjugacy problem in the homeomorphisms group of a finite dimensional normed vector space $E$.
+It is out of the scope of the present work to review the problem of conjugacy in general, and the reader may consult for instance \cite{TOPOChaperon86, TOPOCong, TOPOkat,TOPOkotus82, TOPOIrwin, TOPOPalis, TOPORou, TOPOSmale0,TOPOSmale} and references therein, to get a partial survey of the question from a dynamical point of view.
+The present work raises the problem of conjugacy in the group Hom($F$) {\jr consisting of} homeomorphisms of an {\mk unbounded} subset $F$ of $E$ and is intended to demonstrate how the conjugacy problem, in such a case, may be related to spectral properties of the associated Koopman operators.
+In this sense, this paper provides new insights on the relations between the {\mkk spectral theory of dynamical systems \cite{TOPO_V00,TOPOSinai_book,TOPO_goodson, LM94}} and the {\mkk topological conjugacy problem \cite{TOPOSmale0, TOPOSmale}}\footnote{{\mkk Usually, the spectral theory of dynamical systems makes usage of concepts from ergodic theory, but the latter are not required in the description of the relationships that we propose below.}}.

-More specifically, given two homeomorphisms $f$ and $g$ of $F$, we show here that the conjugacy problem in Hom($F$) is subject to the existence of a common generalized eigenfunction for the associated Koopman operators $U_f$ and $U_g$ (cf. Definition \ref{Def_Koop}), {\it i.e.} a function $\Phi$ satisfying,
+More specifically, given two homeomorphisms $f$ and $g$ of $F$, we show here that the conjugacy problem in Hom($F$) is {\jr related} to the existence of a common generalized eigenfunction for the associated Koopman operators $U_f$ and $U_g$ (cf. Definition \ref{Def_Koop}), {\it i.e.} a function $\Phi$ satisfying,

 for some $\lambda, \mu >0$, where $\Phi$ lives within some cone $K$ of the set of continuous real-valued functions on $F$.
-The elements of this cone present the particularity to exhibit a behavior at infinity prescribed by a subadditive function $R$; see Section \ref{Sec_functional-setting}.
+The elements of this cone {\mk possess} the particularity {\jr of exhibiting} a behavior at infinity prescribed by a subadditive function $R$; see Section \ref{Sec_functional-setting}.